 - Throw in bay leaf and pour in the chicken stock.
 Close and lock the lid, set the steam release to “SEALING” position.
 Press “MANUAL” and adjust the time to 5 minutes.

 - After the cycle is finished, wait for 10 minutes before releasing the pressure manually.

-- Press “SAUTE” and pour in the cream and corn starch diluted in little water.
-Cook until the sauce has thickened.
+Press "SAUTE" and pour in heavy cream, sour cream and corn starch diluted in little water.

 - At last, squeeze in the juice of ½ lemon and taste.
 Add more seasoning or lemon juice, if needed.